-ENG 283 - Grammar in the Classroom
+ENG 283 - Structures and Functions of English Grammar

 (2 credits) Most middle schools and high schools expect their English teachers to teach writing and grammar.
 What are the goals of teaching grammar?
 What grammar should young writers know?
 This course takes a rhetorical approach to the study of grammar and to its use in the teaching of writing.